Lunarexxy/Sims4-to-TU-converter/README.md

 If all went well, your model should now be in the same pose as the official armature, and connected to it.
 The vertex group names on each mesh will still be wrong, which means it can't be animated yet, so follow the steps in the next section.

 *(Also, it might not have any texture applied.
-You can go into the Material tab of each mesh to add an image texture pointing to the texture files, if so.)*
+You can go into the Material tab of each mesh, then an image texture pointing to the texture files, if so.)*

 ## How to use the script